j-hap/fu-1810/README.md

 # fu-1810

-Flashcards for the course 1810 (Compilerbau) of Fernuni Hagen.
+Flashcards and example programs for the course 1810 (Compilerbau) of Fernuni Hagen.
 The markdown files are designed to work with the [recall plugin](https://marketplace.visualstudio.com/items?itemName=frenya.vscode-recall)